everest-linux/glacier/README.md

 # Latest News

 5/27/22 > Happy Memorial Day to everyone in the US.
 I've added a new file, `/etc/glacier/hooks.sh` that will define startup hooks when any Glacier script is run.
+It is highly recommended to keep both default hooks, and to create `/etc/make.conf`.
 1.3

 5/17/22 > Considering adding command line parsing